STAMP-project/stamp-ci/README.md

 ## Configuration

 To use it, just add some configuration to pitmp-maven-plugin, to declare:
-- GITLAB-ISSUES as an output format (requires fullMutationMatrix=true so that list of succeding tests is provided by PIT)
+- GITLAB-ISSUES as an output format
 - Gitlab configuration (optional): if you want Gitlab issues to be injected in your repository, specify the destination (Gitlab url, project and token).

-Note that, as fullMutationMatrix=true is required, PIT will only allow XML output in addition to GITLAB-ISSUES (eg. no HTML nor JSON is allowed).
-This limitation is due to PIT/Descartes.
+Results are more complete if fullMutationMatrix=true set, but processing would be slower, and PIT would only allow XML output in addition to GITLAB-ISSUES
+(eg. no HTML nor JSON allowed).
+These limitations are due to PIT/Descartes.
+Without fullMutationMatrix set, only critical issues will be detected (mutations that are not detected at all), and processing will be faster.

 Example of Descartes plugin configuration to enable GITLAB-ISSUE output: